-But through parameters set into the emaj\group\def table, it is also possible to specify a tablespace to use for any log table or log index.
+But through parameters set when calling the emaj\assign\table(), emaj\assign\tables() and emaj\modify\table() functions, it is also possible to specify a tablespace to use for any log table or log index

-28.3.2 Declare foreign keys as DEFERRABLE
+29.3.2 Declare foreign keys as DEFERRABLE

 Foreign keys can be explicitly declared as DEFERRABLE at creation time.
-If a foreign key is declared DEFERRABLE and no ON DELETE or ON UPDATE clause is used, this foreign key is not dropped at the beginning and recreated at the end of an E-Maj rollback operation.
+If a foreign key links two tables belonging to different tables groups or if one of them doesn't belong to any tables group and if the foreign key has no ON DELETE or ON UPDATE clause then it is recommended to declare it as DEFERRABLE.
+This will avoid to be dropped and recreated at subsequent E-Maj rollbacks.
 The foreign key checks of updated rows are just deferred to the end of the rollback function execution, once all log tables are processed.
 This generally greatly speeds up the rollback operation.

-28.3.3 Modify memory parameters
+29.3.3 Modify memory parameters